TremeschinArchive/ModularMusicVisualizer/README.md

 Pass flag `mode=music` or `mode=piano` for a quick swap between the two: `python example_basic.py --auto-deps mode=[music,piano]`.

 The flag `--auto-deps` is not required after the first successful run.

+Skip Windows section for info on configuring your own stuff or click [HERE](#editing-configs)

 <hr>